-Radda still keep the circle of its ancient walls and the elliptical elongated structure of the medieval town.
-In the immediate vicinity of Radda is the Franciscan convent of Santa Maria al Prato, seventeenth-century building with a porch and with the church in neo-Gothic style.
-Around Radda in Chianti are some well preserved medieval villages including those of Volpaia, Monterinaldi, Castelvecchi and Montemuro.
+In the immediate vicinity there is the Franciscan convent of Santa Maria al Prato, a seventeenth-century building with a loggia and a neo-Gothic style church.
+In the surroundings of Radda in Chianti there are some well-preserved medieval villages including those of Volpaia, Monterinaldi, Castelvecchi and Montemuro.

-To get to Radda in Chianti from Florence-Impruneta follow the signs to Greve in Chianti, Panzano and Radda.
-Or take the Firenze-Siena and exit at San Donato, then continue towards Castellina in Chianti and Radda.
-From Siena-Nord take the SS 408 towards Castellina in Chianti and Radda.
+To get to Radda in Chianti from Florence-Impruneta follow the signs to Greve in Chianti, Panzano.
+Or take the Firenze-Siena and exit at San Donato, then continue towards Castellina in Chianti.
+From Siena-Nord take the SS 408 towards Castellina in Chianti.

 Weekly market in Radda: 4th Monday of the month.

 Weekly market in La Villa: 1st and 3rd Wednesday of the month Piazza della Chiesa (time 8.00-13.00)